fsislaben/stats_crash_course/index.md

-# Statistics Crash Course - When to use what

 ![](./IS_Logo_Stacked_CommunityScience.png)

 Below are guidelines that should be followed to determine what sort of statistical test should be used for a particular type of dataset